 GEMS is designated as a School-wide Title program, enabling us to receive Federal Funds to ensure that all of our students receive the support they need to reach and exceed grade level goals in reading and math.
 Funds also support professional development for teachers and administrators, additional support for students affected academically, socially and emotionally by the pandemic, and improvements to our campus spaces, sanitation, safety, air quality and infrastructure.
-Federal funds this year included Title IA, Title IIA, Title III, Title IVA, EOEC, IDEA-B, ESSER II, ARP ESSER, ARP IDEA.
+Federal funds this year included Title IA, Title I SSI, Title IIA, Title III, Title IVA, EOEC, IDEA-B, ESSER II, ARP ESSER, ARP IDEA, ARP Homeless, Stronger Connections.

-The performance standards by which the success of the school was evaluated by the sponsor during the 2022-23 school year, and the method of measurement that was used by the sponsor (ESCCO) to determine progress toward goals.
+The performance standards by which the success of the school was evaluated by the sponsor during the 2023-24 school year, and the method of measurement that was used by the sponsor (ESCCO) to determine progress toward goals.

 The sponsor has established a high stakes rubric with which it evaluates its schools annually by evaluating Academic Performance, Fiscal Performance, and Organizational/Operational Performance.
-The sponsor uses the annual state report card, MAP scores, fiscal and operational rubrics, and other mission specific measures.
+The sponsor uses the annual state report card, MAP Assessment scores, fiscal and operational rubrics, and other mission specific measures.
+These rubrics are also used for sponsor contract renewal, a process successfully completed during FY24 resulting in a renewed 3 year contract.
 The sponsor attends board meetings, has periodic meetings with leadership and initiates site visits during the school year.

-Contractually stated goals
+Contractually stated goals aligned with the ONE Plan